redis/redis-io/views/documentation.md

 * [Redis keyspace notifications](/topics/notifications): Get notifications of keyspace events via Pub/Sub (Redis 2.8 or greater).
 * [Creating secondary indexes with Redis](/topics/indexes): Use Redis data structures to create secondary indexes, composed indexes and traverse graphs.

+Redis modules API
+---

+* [Introduction to Redis modules](/topics/modules-intro.md).
+A good place to start learing about Redis 4.0 modules programming.
+* [Implementing native data types](/topics/modules-native-types.md).
+Modules scan implement new data types (data structures and more) that look like built-in data types.
+This documentation covers the API to do so.
+* [Blocking operations](topics/modules-blocking-ops.md)  with modules.
+This is still an experimental API, but a very powerful one to write commands that can block the client (without blocking Redis) and can execute tasks in other threads.
+* [Redis modules API reference](topics/modules-api-ref.md).
+Directly generated from the top comments in the source code inside `src/module.c`.
+Contains many low level details about API usage.

 Tutorials & FAQ
 ---